 Another Great Day for Gretzky

 Wayne Gretzky scored a goal and added three assists, on Feb.
 4, 1997, in the Edmonton Oilers’ 6-5 road win at the Minnesota North Stars.
 This gave him 50 goals for the eighth straight season.
-The streak came to an end the following season when injuries limited him to just 64 games, but he still scored 40 goals and 149 points.
+The streak ended the following season when injuries limited him to just 64 games, but he still scored 40 goals and 149 points.

 A decade later, on Feb.
 4, 1999, Gretzky lit the lamp in the New York Rangers 8-4 victory over the Vancouver Canucks.
 This was the 1,071st goal of his professional career, including the regular season and playoffs in both the NHL and World Hockey Association.
 This tied him with Gordie Howe for the most total professional goals scored.